 If the answer is “Yes”, please specify in which circumstances a request for extradition could be refused on the sole ground that the offence is also considered to involve fiscal matters.

+[agreed]

-If your country does not extradite an alleged offender on the sole ground that the offender is its national, does your country’s legal framework establish jurisdiction over offences covered by the Convention and the Protocolswhen those offences are committed by its nationals (arts.
+If your country does not extradite an alleged offender on the sole ground that the offender is its national, does your country’s legal framework establish jurisdiction over offences covered by the Convention [and the Protocols] when those offences are committed by its nationals (arts.
 15, para.
 3, and 16, para.
-10)?
+10)? [agreed]

 Yes Yes, in part No

-If an alleged offender is present in your country’s territory and your country does not extradite him or her, does your country’s legal framework establish jurisdiction over offences covered by the Convention and by the Protocols in the circumstances described in art.
+If an alleged offender is present in your country’s territory and your country does not extradite him or her, does your country’s legal framework establish jurisdiction over offences covered by the Convention [and by the Protocols] in the circumstances described in art.
 15, paras.
 1 and 2 when those offences are committed by that person (art.
 15, para.
 4)?]

 Yes Yes, in part No

-47. Does your country’s legal framework provide such measures as may be necessary to establish jurisdiction over the offences covered by this Convention and the relevant Protocols thereto when the alleged offender is present in your territory and your country does not extradite him or her? (art.
-15, para.
-4)

-Yes Yes, in part No

-If the answer is yes in part, please explain.
+[agreed]

+47.

 48. Does your country’s legal framework provide for conditional extradition or surrender in accordance with Article 16 para.
 11 of the Convention?

 Yes No

+[agreed]

 If your country does not extradite a person because he or she is its national, does your legal framework permit, upon application of the requesting State, enforcing the sentence that has been imposed to the person sought under the domestic law of the requesting State (art.
 16, para.
 12)?